XanaduAI/strawberryfields/doc/introduction/remote.rst

         ops.MeasureFock() | q

 Finally, we create the engine.
-Similarly to the :class:`~.LocalEngine`, the :class:`~.RemoteEngine` is in charge of compiling and executing programs, however it differs in that the program will be executed on *remote* devices, rather than on local simulators.
+Similarly to the :class:`~.LocalEngine`, the :class:`~.RemoteEngine` is in charge of compiling and executing programs.
+However, it differs in that the program will be executed on *remote* devices, rather than on local simulators.

 >>> eng = RemoteEngine("X8_01")